AviatrixSystems/Docs/HowTos/migrate_tgw_orchestrator_to_aviatrix_transit.rst

  - Minimum downtime during migration.
  - No change to existing VPC infrastructure.
  - Minimum change to on-prem connectivity.
- - Transferring Security Domains and Connection Policies in TGW to Multi-Cloud Transit.
+ - Transferring network domains and connection policies in TGW to Multi-Cloud Transit.

 The Solution